 My flat is on the ground floor, so it has easy access for wheelchair users.

-Car: The house number is 364 Upper Richmond Road, and the nearest free parking is at Putney Leisure Centre just 100 yards down the road.
+Car: The nearest free parking is at Putney Leisure Centre just 100 yards down the road, but you can always park in the drive at Ormonde Court if you’re just picking up or dropping off.

 Tube: The nearest tube is East Putney, which is a 10-minute walk away or a short ride on the 337 or 430 bus.